Michael01155D/cs-dal-courseinfo/README.md

 Frontend:

+-Search Bar on homepage needs to redirect to CoursesList page with filters set

 -Registration Page should create new user object and sign them in.

 -Allow logged in user to post a Review

 Backend: